ygorcosta/wedeploy.com/node/electric/src/pages/tutorials/lsna/connect-data-service/index.md

 ##### Get Old Messages

-In the same file, paste this code under the _Get Old Messages_ section:
+Go to the `chat.js` file and past this code under the Get old Messages_ section:

 ```javascript
 WeDeploy